AryaMirshafii/4180FinalProject/README.md

 network allowed us to capture sensor data and send it over Eduroam, the fastest internet network on campus.
 We found the other network GT-Other to be too slow for our application.
 ## Desired Improvements
-1. Add security to the
+1. Add security to the communication between Sensor Pad and PocketBeagle, also from PocketBeagle to the Web
+2. Build a more robust application for cloud communication in C++.
+3. Allow more than one sensor pad to be connected to a single PocketBeagle, requires XBee configuration.
+4. Figure out how to get IPv6 hostnames resolved.
+5. Add more sensors, sensor pads.
 ## Helpful Links/Thanks to:
 ### mBED Sensors
 ### PocketBeagle Communication